KareemAbdoSE/Diploma-On-Blockchain/README.md

 - **Authentication**: Password hashing with bcrypt
 - **Payment Gateway**: Stripe or PayPal (to be decided)
 - **Storage**: IPFS for off-chain data storage
+- **Authentication**:
+  - Password hashing with bcrypt.
-- - **Authentication**: JSON Web Token (JWT) for user sessions and bcrypt for secure password hashing.
+  - JSON Web Token (JWT) for user sessions and secure access to protected routes.
+  - Email verification using Nodemailer.
+- **Role-Based Access Control (RBAC)**: Implemented to manage permissions based on user roles (Student, UniversityAdmin, PlatformAdmin).

 ## Contributing